Query-Specific Causal Graph Pruning Under Tiered Knowledge

 Abstract

 We present a systematic method for pruning edges from causal graphs by leveraging tiered knowledge.
 We characterize conditions under which edges can be removed from a causal graph while preserving the identifiability of (conditional) causal effects.
 This result enables causal identification on simplified graphs that are substantially smaller than the original graphs.
-This approach is particularly valuable when researchers are interested in causal relationships within specific tiers while controlling for broader influences from other tiers without fully specifying them.
-Building on this, we introduce a \emph{query-specific} causal discovery procedure that takes a causal query as an additional input and recovers a reduced graph tailored to the query from observational data.
-Through theoretical analysis and empirical studies, we demonstrate that our procedure can achieve exponential speedups compared to the existing method when tiered knowledge is available.
+The approach is particularly valuable when researchers are interested in causal relationships within specific tiers while accounting for broader influences from other tiers without fully specifying them.
+Building on this, we introduce a query-specific causal discovery algorithm that takes a causal query and observational data as input and returns a graph tailored specifically to that query.
+Through both theoretical analysis and empirical studies, we demonstrate that our discovery algorithm can achieve exponential speedups compared to the existing method when tiered knowledge is available.